Coco Solo: History

+On October 31, 1955, a PBM-5 Mariner (registration 59232) crashed on takeoff from Coco Solo, resulting in the deaths of eight personnel.
+Contemporary news reports indicated a ninth person on the aircraft survived.

 By the 1960s, no U.S. Navy vessels remained, only some support staff and housing.
 At the far end of Randolph Road was Fort Randolph, unused except for military training exercises, and where the Fort Randolph Riding Club was located as used by the Canal Zone Horsemen's Association.

 Until the mid-1990s, the town site of Coco Solo was used by the civilian employees of the Panama Canal as a residential area.
 The nearby Galeta Island U.S. Navy communications facility continued in operation as well.
 After the turnover of the Panama Canal to Panamanians in 1999, US military activity ceased at both Coco Solo and Galeta Island.

 Coco Solo is now the site of two container terminals: Colón Container Terminal and Manzanillo International Terminal, which is the busiest container port in Latin America.